“Don’t let your past determine who you become.”

 “My parents raised me in the Church of God in Christ, one of the largest Pentecostal denominations in the world,” he said.

-Being raised in a “deeply rooted Christian household” meant Martin got his license to preach at only 15 years old.
+Being raised in a “deeply rooted Christian household” meant Martin would continue in the legacy of serving the Church.
+He was eventually licensed to preach at only 15 years old.

-He was later ordained and served the church as an elder at the local, state, and national level.
+He was later ordained and served the church as an elder first, and later served in the capacity as assistant pastor.
+In addition, Martin has served in various capacities at the local, state, and national level.
 For Martin, that created a gap in his identity he had to bridge.

 “By day I was this young, phenomenal preacher who people sought out."